 System connector for connecting to an Oracle E-Business Suite.

 Groups hierarchical roles department, cost center, and location together.

 Web application that allows users to reset passwords for the user accounts they manage.

 Different permissions of One Identity Manager functions are grouped together in permissions groups.
 Permissions groups are allocated to system users and application roles.
 Thus, users of One Identity Manager tools obtain their permissions to One Identity Manager functions.
 Some permissions groups are part of the One Identity Manager installation.
 Other permissions groups can be custom defined in the Designer.

 Condition that limits compilation of program code.
 Conditional compilation allows parts of the program code to be parsed whereas other parts remain untouched.
-Configuration parameters and their options define the possible preprocessor conditions.
+Possible preprocessor conditions are defined by configuration parameters and their options.

 Sequence of process steps for mapping an operational workflow.
 The process steps are connected to one another by predecessor/successor relationships.
 This functionality allows flexibility when linking up actions and sequences on object events.

 Parameter that is permitted for a single task of a process component.

 Contains the basic configuration for automatically running a process.